mattbaird/RAMbLOn/README.md

 6. Documentation Generation Mode
 7. ~~Configuration for port, and RAML directories.~~
 8. Much better directory support :D
+9. Better update model
+10. Error handling in the preview

 My approach to RAML Includes has been to first generate the complete document by dereferencing the includes instead of what @tsaikd did with the yaml post processing.